 I powered off my device and pulled the battery and pulled the SIM card out.
 I then plopped the battery back into the device and turned it on without a SIM card.
 Let it sit for two minutes without a SIM card.
 I then powered off the device and inserted the SIM card again.

-Finally, option 4 was the thing that worked for me.
+Option 4 was the process that worked for me.
 I’m not 100% sure though.
 Perhaps option 3 just took some time to work?
 Anyway, I am now free of my Android device missing from Device Manager problem.
 It works and I hope these steps work for you too.

 If you have a different solution that worked for you, please share it in the Comments section.